bcgov/mds/services/core-api/README.md

 *Pre-requisite to running the transfer-files, verify-files, and reorganize-files commands: ensure that a Celery worker is running.
 You can use the command `ps aux` to check.

 **I want to transfer all documents that exist on the filesystem to the object store**
-    **1.** Get a list of untransferred files:
+ 1. Get a list of untransferred files:<br/>
     `flask untransferred-files`
-    **2.** Transfer those files to the object store:
+ 2. Transfer those files to the object store:<br/>
-        `flask transfer-files`
+    `flask transfer-files`<br/>
     You can view the output of the task in the celery logfile.
-    **3.** Check the result of the transfer in the logfile or in the result backend.
+ 3. Check the result of the transfer in the logfile or in the result backend.
 Act accordingly depending on the status of the job.
-    **4.** Get a list of untransferred files:
+ 4. Get a list of untransferred files:<br/>
-        `flask untransferred-files`
+    `flask untransferred-files`<br/>
     If the previous transfer task was successful, this list should be empty.
 If it contains documents, you should see the reason why in the job results.
-    **5.** Double-check that the transfer task was successful and that all locally-stored files match their corresponding files on the object store:
+ 5. Double-check that the transfer task was successful and that all locally-stored files match their corresponding files on the object store:<br/>
-        `flask verify-files`
+    `flask verify-files`<br/>
-    If you want, log into Cyberduck or another tool to view the files that were transferred to the object store.
+    If you want, log into Cyberduck or another tool to view the files that were transferred to the object store.<br/>

-See [here](https://github.com/bcgov/mds/pull/1380) for a more detailed instructional workflow.
+See [here](https://github.com/bcgov/mds/pull/1380/) for a more detailed instructional workflow.

 ## Testing